taataa/tapspace/api2.md

 # Layers and z

+Naming: Plane vs Layer vs Space.
+Space is too 3D.
+Layer is stacky.
+Plane can be aeroplane.
+Plane is 2D.
+Plane has (0,0) origin.
+There can be many planes.
+Is every coordinate system a plane?
+Every element has a plane?
+Root layer?
+Plane implies that everything in the plane are on same 2D surface.

+Layer positions are relative to the viewport.
+Transforming the viewport actually means modification of the layer positions.

+## Layer API
 affine.viewport(elem, {
   perspective: true,
 })
 affine.layer(elem, {
   z: 3
 })

-How to project points between layers.
+How to project points between planes.
 Perspective vs orthogonal projection.
-We might do well with only orthogonal projection when between layers.
+We might do well with only orthogonal projection when between planes.
-Projection to viewport will produce perspective projection.
+Projection to viewport might produce perspective projection.
+Maybe planes could be connected so we can compute orthogonal projections regardless of perspective?

 # Tunnel